 Skip to main content

-[ATTACK LANDSCAPE]
+[ATTACK SURFACE]

 How Agents Get Attacked

 20% jailbreak success rate.
 42 seconds average.
 90% of successful attacks leak data.
-Threat landscape grounded in published research.
+Threat data grounded in published research.

 Agent attack taxonomy